One of the most important decisions you will ever make as a parent or guardian is choosing quality, affordable child care.

 For those who could afford private childcare are entitled to federal tax credit.
 The Child and Dependent Care Credit covered up to 35 percent of qualifying expenses, based on adjusted gross income.

-For 2013, they could use as much as $3,000 in annual expenses for one qualifying child or $6,000 for two or more qualifying children when they were calculating their tax.
+For 2013, you could claim as much as $3,000 in annual expenses for one qualifying child or $6,000 for two or more qualifying children when you are calculating your tax.

 To claim the credit, attach Form 2441 to your tax return or IRS e-file to file your return and the software will automate this for you.

-Enrolling in FSA program saves you money.
-It allows you to use pre-tax dollars to pay for eligible dependent care FSA expenses, such as day care, preschool, or after-school care.
+If you work for a company that offers an FSA, opening and funding a dependent care FSA allows you to use pre-tax dollars — up to $5,000, to pay for eligible FSA expenses, such as day care, preschool, or after-school care.

 If you’re not receiving child support, your local Child Support Enforcement Agency can assist you in collecting ‘unpaid’ child support payments, helping you make ends meet and afford the right care for your child.